 While in seminar, students are expected to conduct themselves as they would in class.
 Seminar time is utilized to provide supplemental instruction, additional academic assistance, make up testing or lab work, opportunities for assignment completion, reading, etc. Students must bring enough schoolwork to occupy them for the entire time.
-Once in seminar, students are only allowed to leave with the permission of the seminar monitor and with a pass.
-Passes may be obtained from staff to come to their area to work, but students must return with verification before the period ends.
+Once in seminar, students are only allowed to leave with the permission of the seminar monitor.